f5devcentral/f5-agility-labs-nginx/docs/class2/module2/lab/lab1.rst

 .. note:: Do not deploy to Production (play button) until code changes in staging have been validated!

-13. Browse to the server bookmarked as ``STAGING LB - Appster`` under the **“Staging Servers”** bookmark folder to see the new web app code pushed to our Staging Server.
+13. Browse to the server bookmarked as ``STAGING WEB - Appster`` under the **“Staging Servers”** bookmark folder to see the new web app code pushed to our Staging Server.